snkashis/android-docs/pages/map-sdk/5.0.1/offline.md

 ```

 ### Metadata
 Providing a metadata object is encourage with at least a region name so that various regions your users download will be distinguishable.
 Besides the region name, you can store any arbitrary binary region information you'd like.
-The contents are opaque to the SDK implementation and won't affect your offline region download, it just stores and retrieves a byte array.
+The contents are opaque to the SDK implementation and won't affect your offline region download, it only stores and retrieves a byte array.

 ```java
 // Implementation that uses JSON to store Yosemite National Park as the offline region name.